Accelerated Weathering Testing

 Weathering is a material or product’s adverse response to the Earth’s climate conditions.
 Solar rays, excessive humidity and extreme temperatures often cause early and complete product failures.

-That’s especially prevalent where products weren’t designed with materials suitable for weathering conditions they experience.
+That’s especially prevalent where products weren’t designed with materials suitable for the weathering conditions they experience.
 It’s also a result of manufacturers' failure to test their products under real or simulated conditions.

 There’s no substitute for placing products in a real climatic environment and observing how they perform.
 However, testing in an open weather environment is a time-consuming process.